BLumia/pineapple-calendar/README.md

 Also, we should know if existed project can accept such feature request (since they doesn't support it).
 When I think I can submit a patch, I'll submit a feature request first to ensure they're willing to accept such feature.

-### Why not create a fork of existed project?
+### ~~Why not create a fork of existed project?~~

-For the plasmoid, originally I planned to fork the KDE plasma official calendar plugin but found out it seems not very easy to splite it out from `plasma-workspace` to a standalone plasmoid plugin, and seems it have a decent (or at least not as bad as what I image) interface, so I can write a simple plasmoid which extend the plasma calendar QML widget to fit my own need.
+~~For the plasmoid, originally I planned to fork the KDE plasma official calendar plugin but found out it seems not very easy to splite it out from `plasma-workspace` to a standalone plasmoid plugin, and seems it have a decent (or at least not as bad as what I image) interface, so I can write a simple plasmoid which extend the plasma calendar QML widget to fit my own need.~~

+*edit: files under `/plasmoid/package/contents/ui/calendar/` forked from `plasma-workspace` with path `/src/declarativeimports/calendar/qml/` and commit hash `431d4cc0d4507ff8dc6b64fc039817635b600e65`*

 For the standalone application, since it's mainly for testing (at least at this moment), write from scratch will be better.